 For label orders, you will need to use Adobe® Illustrator or a professional designer at this time, as Art Studio is only available for custom boxes.

 Why Can’t I Use Adobe® Photoshop to Design My Boxes?

 Fantastapack's print process uses the technical colors present in the dieline to properly print and produce each box.
 Fantastapack requires these technical colors to overprint, and Photoshop cannot retain these properties in the same way Illustrator does.
 Essentially Fantastapack's entire system is built around using a vector-based PDF.

 Secondly, Illustrator is a vector-based application meaning lines, shapes, solid colors, and is scalable without loss of quality.
 Vector objects will print sharper, create smaller files, and are easier to process.

-Photoshop is a raster-based application as it uses individual pixels to create images.
-These pixels are bound by resolution which is often misunderstood.
+Photoshop is a raster-based application, and it uses individual pixels to create images.
+These pixels are bound by resolution, which is often misunderstood.
 Pixel-based images, especially text, will tend to appear less sharp.
 Ever try to enlarge an image from the internet?
 A file built in a low resolution will appear blurry and pixelated.